dorkodu/sage/paper/4 -- Type System.md

 Sage object type…

--   represent a set of named fields, each of which yield a value of a valid type within the Sage type system.
+-   represents a set of named fields, each of which yield a value of a valid type within the Sage type system.
 -   should be serialized as maps, where the field names are the keys and the result of evaluating the field is the value.

 ### <a name="5.2.3">5.2.3</a> List